-Chlorine Dioxide
+Chlorine dioxide

 It is highly oxidizing and reacts violently with organic materials.
 In its gaseous state, at concentrations above 10% in air at atmospheric pressure, it detonates easily in the presence of sunlight, heat or in contact with mercury, phosphorus, potassium hydroxide, sulfur, mercury or carbon monoxide.

-Physical properties
+Physical properties of chlorine dioxide

-Molecular weight: 66.96 g / gmol
+Molecular weight: 66.96 g/gmol

-Melting point: -59 ° C
+Melting point: -59°C

-Boiling point: 11 ° C
+Boiling point: 11°C

-Density in liquid state at 0 ° C: 1.642 g / mL
+Density in liquid state at 0°C: 1.642 g/mL

 Potential short-term health effects